- The Very Fortunate Daniel Handler

-Handler is better known as Lemony Snicket, author of the popular children's book series, A Series of Unfortunate Events.
+Though his neighbors call him Daniel Handler, you’re more likely to know him as Lemony Snicket, the prolific author of the wildly popular children A Series of Unfortunate Events.

 Author Daniel Handler, who is best known for his grim children’s book series, Lemony Snicket’s A Series of Unfortunate Events, believes kids deserve to be taken seriously.